seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And, like a strutting player, whose conceit
 Lies in his hamstring, and doth think it rich
 To hear the wooden dialogue and sound
-‘Twixt his stretch’d footing and the scaffoldage,–
+'Twixt his stretch'd footing and the scaffoldage,--
-Such to-be-pitied and o’er-wrested seeming
+Such to-be-pitied and o'er-wrested seeming
 He acts thy greatness in: and when he speaks,
-’Tis like a chime a-mending; with terms unsquared,
+'Tis like a chime a-mending; with terms unsquared,
-Which, from the tongue of roaring Typhon dropp’d
+Which, from the tongue of roaring Typhon dropp'd
 Would seem hyperboles.
 At this fusty stuff
-The large Achilles, on his press’d bed lolling,
+The large Achilles, on his press'd bed lolling,
 From his deep chest laughs out a loud applause;
-Cries ’Excellent! ’tis Agamemnon just.
+Cries 'Excellent! 'tis Agamemnon just.
 Now play me Nestor; hem, and stroke thy beard,
-As he being drest to some oration.’
+As he being drest to some oration.'
-That’s done, as near as the extremest ends
+That's done, as near as the extremest ends
 Of parallels, as like as Vulcan and his wife:
-Yet god Achilles still cries ‘Excellent!
+Yet god Achilles still cries 'Excellent!
-’Tis Nestor right.
+'Tis Nestor right.
 Now play him me, Patroclus,
-Arming to answer in a night alarm.’
+Arming to answer in a night alarm.'
 And then, forsooth, the faint defects of age
 Must be the scene of mirth; to cough and spit,
 And, with a palsy-fumbling on his gorget,
 Shake in and out the rivet: and at this sport
-Sir Valour dies; cries ‘O, enough, Patroclus;
+Sir Valour dies; cries 'O, enough, Patroclus;
 Or give me ribs of steel!
 I shall split all
-In pleasure of my spleen.’
+In pleasure of my spleen.'
 And in this fashion,
 All our abilities, gifts, natures, shapes,
 Severals and generals of grace exact,
 Achievements, plots, orders, preventions,